-- 1. On the Instructor Dashboard, select the E-Commerce page, and then select the Course Seat Purchases section. - 2.
+- 1. In the LMS, select Instructor. - 2.
+Select E-Commerce, and then select the Course Seat Purchases section. - 3.
 Select the action that you want to complete. - View the total dollar amount that the course has received for all credit card transactions. - To download a .csv file of all the invoices for enrollment codes, select Download All Invoices.
-This .csv file contains information such as the invoice number, the company that purchased the enrollment codes, the number of enrollment codes purchased, and the number of enrollment codes that have been used.

-• To download a .csv file of all credit card purchases, select Download Credit Card Purchases.
+This .csv file contains information such as the invoice number, the company that purchased the enrollment codes, the number of enrollment codes purchased, and the number of enrollment codes that have been used. - To download a .csv file of all credit card purchases, select Download Credit Card Purchases.
 This .csv file contains information such as the order ID number, the username of the purchaser, the company that the purchaser is affiliated with (if any), and the date and time of the purchase.